lavishlaiii3/engineering-3/README.md

 ## Photointerrupters
 ### Description & Code Snippets
-For this assignment, I had to wire lcd backpack and a Photo interrupters.
-The goal was to code a lcd backpack to see how many times it's been interrupted.
+For this assignment, I had to wire lcd backpack and a Photo interrupter.
+The goal was to code an lcd backpack to see how many times it's been interrupted.

 ```python
 import board